sakuracasino/docs/src/development/contract.md

 There's also the concept of a max bet.
 Currently it's fixed at `$1`, but it can't be more that `0.27%` of the current liquidity (to prevent max-bet setting abuse).
 That percentage is managed by the `minLiquidityMultiplier` variable.

-This is a temporary measure for the current low liquidty.
+This is a temporary measure for the current low liquidity.
 We plan to change it to *infinity* and only use a percentage of current liquidity, but we don't know which should be the proper amount yet.

 ### Bet token

+The contract works with any ERC-20 token as a `_bet_token` parameter in the constructor.

+The current deployed version uses `DAI`, for which the contract has a special case that allows to use the [permit function](https://github.com/makerdao/developerguides/blob/master/dai/how-to-use-permit-function/how-to-use-permit-function.md#permit).
+DAI's permit function allows you to spend DAI without the need of an "approval" transaction for the tokens, it uses a signature instead.
+The signature parameters are available in `rollBets` and `addLiquidity` methods, they also have the version without those parameters, but those are for when you're using tokens that don't have this capability, like USDC or USDT.

 ### Liquidity management

 ### Running rolls
 #### Roll redeem